ENZ048/business-card-analyzer/frontend/API_CONFIGURATION.md

 # API Configuration Guide

-This guide explains how to change the backend URL for your Business Card Analyzer frontend.
+This guide explains how to change the backend URL for your Super Scanner frontend.

 ## Quick Setup